What's the Best Local LLM to Run on Mac Mini M4 with 24-32GB RAM?

 # 3. Install Ollamacurl -fsSL https://ollama.ai/install.sh | sh

-- Always use Q4_K_M quantization for best size/quality tradeoff
+- Q4_K_M quantization is a good default for the size/quality tradeoff

 - Leave 30-40% RAM free for context and system

-- Match model to task: code models for code, general for general
+- Match model to task: code models for code, general for general, reasoning models for hard problems

 - Metal acceleration is critical: verify it’s working

 Local LLMs on Mac Mini M4 are genuinely useful.
-They’re not replacing GPT-4 for complex reasoning, but for day-to-day tasks, privacy-sensitive work, and high-volume usage, they’re fantastic.
-Start with Llama 3.1 8B, see if it meets your needs, and explore from there.
+They’re not replacing frontier cloud models for every task, but for day-to-day work, privacy-sensitive projects, and high-volume usage, they’re fantastic.
+Start with Gemma 3 12B (or Qwen3 4B if you want to feel speed first), confirm it meets your needs, and expand from there.

 Final Words + More Resources